 A total of 341 coaches responded to the survey.
-A wide range of age groups represented, with the majority of coaches being over 30 years of age (including n=198 + 140, males and females respectively; n=322 of White ethnicity with other ethnic groups represented including mixed/multiple, Black/African/Caribbean/Black British).
+A wide range of age groups represented, with the majority of coaches being over 30 years of age (including n=198 and 140 participants who identified as being male and female, respectively; n=322 of White ethnicity with other ethnic groups represented including mixed/multiple, Black/African/Caribbean/Black British).

 Further diversity in the sample was shown with over 50% of the sample having over 10 years of coaching experience whilst coaching status ranged from voluntary (40%) to full-time paid (32%).
-Though there was some variation in formal qualifications, half the coaches held a Level 2 coaching qualification with 50% of the coaches, and 56 different sports represented, including a range of disability sports. including the voices of coaches working in different contexts, with different levels of experience, qualifications and coaching status.
+Though there was some variation in formal qualifications, half the coaches held a Level 2 coaching qualification with 50% of the coaches, and 56 different including the voices of coaches working in different contexts, with different levels of experience, qualifications and coaching status.